Giovanni Borgia, 2nd Duke of Gandía: In art

 During his short life, Giovanni Borgia did not become a patron of artists, and there is no authentic contemporary portrait of him.

 He is sometimes identified with the horseman in a Turkish robe on the far right of the famous fresco of the Disputation of St. Catherine by Pinturicchio in the Borgia Apartments.
 The young Duke of Gandía liked to wear fashionable oriental clothes.
 He memorably rode through Rome dressed alla turchesca and with a turban on his head during a papal procession in May 1493, perhaps out of courtesy to his friend, Prince Djem.
 But other than that, there is not much to support the theory.

 In 1897, Franz Ehrle, the first monographer of the Borgia Apartments refuted the claim that any of the pope's children were portrayed on the fresco.
 Cesare, Lucrezia and Giovanni were still teenagers, when Alexander VI created the apartments for his own personal use in the Vatican Palace between 1492 and 1494.
 They were younger than any of the figures painted.
 "Conjectures on this subject have long been taken up by the ciceroni, passing them off as proven facts. ...
 It would be appropriate to stop spreading these fables", he stated.
 A few years later Pinturicchio's biographer, Evelyn March Phillipps identified "the fierce and stately prince on horseback" as Prince Djem.
 Despite this, the claim still appears regularly in literature dealing with the Borgias.

 Another painting erroneously connected to Giovanni Borgia is a small panel in the collection of the Museu del Patriarca in Valencia.
 Painted by an unknown artist it shows the Virgin Mary with two saints.
-In the foreground, a bearded young man is about to be stabbed by an assassin while two other men watch the scene. Émile Bertaux, who discovered the painting in 1908, claimed that it was commissioned by María Enríquez de Luna, Giovanni Borgia's widow, and it shows the murder of his husband ordered by his brother, Cesare.
+In the foreground, a bearded young man is about to be stabbed by an assassin while two other men watch the scene. Émile Bertaux, who discovered the painting in 1908, claimed that it was commissioned by María Enríquez de Luna, Giovanni Borgia's widow, and it shows the murder of her husband ordered by his brother, Cesare.
 Bertaux stated that panel "is the most striking memory of the tragic family in the Kingdom of Valencia".
 The fanciful interpretation is not supported by any documents, and was based simply on a perceived physical likeness of one of the figures to Cesare Borgia.
 The painting was later attributed to Miguel Esteve, and the subject was identified as the Miracle of the Knight of Cologne, a popular story related to the Virgin of the Rosary's cult.
 In fact, there is no evidence that the painting has anything to do with the Borgia family.